Select a School

 Community Based Instruction / Field Trips

-Eating and Drinking in class
+Eating and Drinking in Class

 Eating and drinking in class is determined by the individual teacher.
 The instructor will inform students about classroom rules.